Modified Rankin Scale (mRS)

 • 6 = The patient is dead.

-The score you assign should help you and your team determine what goes into the patient’s care plan.
+The mRS score you assign should help you and your team determine what goes into the patient's care plan.

 What are the benefits of the Modified Rankin Scale (mRS)?

-The scale primarily focuses on the patient’s disabilities and if they can carry out their activities of daily living as well as other things that they normally do.
+The scale primarily focuses on the patient's disabilities and whether they can carry out their activities of daily living as well as other things that they normally do.
 This is also the key concern of the patient, their loved ones, and their friends.
-By using this scale, the rating you give will help all of them understand what the patient’s functional status is and what kind of support they need.
+By using this scale, the rating you give will help all of them understand the patient's functional status and what kind of support they need.

-The Additional Comments box is here to help with that because it can serve as your opportunity to elaborate on things that the patient, their loved ones, and friends need to know.
+The Additional comments box is here to help with that because it can serve as your opportunity to elaborate on things that the patient, their loved ones, and friends need to know.

 Physical therapists on your team can conduct routine physical therapy tests to help rehab whichever extremities have been affected.
-If they have slurred speech, speech therapists can play a role in the care plan to get them back to a state where they can speak clearly again.
+If they have slurred speech, speech therapists can play a role in the care plan to get them back to a state where they can speak again.
 These are just some kinds of treatment that can be included in a care plan!

 Eventually, you can use this as a monitoring tool to assess the patient's recovery progress and how effective your team's care plan is.